awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-kinesis.md

 *Type*: String
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is passed directly to the `[EventSourceArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-eventsourcearn)` property of an `AWS::Lambda::EventSourceMapping` resource\.

+ `TumblingWindowInSeconds`   <a name="sam-function-kinesis-tumblingwindowinseconds"></a>
+The duration, in seconds, of a processing window\.
+The valid range is 1 to 900 \(15 minutes\)\.
+For more information, see [Tumbling windows](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#streams-tumbling) in the *AWS Lambda Developer Guide*\.
+*Type*: Integer
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[TumblingWindowInSeconds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-tumblingwindowinseconds)` property of an `AWS::Lambda::EventSourceMapping` resource\.

 ## Examples<a name="sam-property-function-kinesis--examples"></a>